Parliament Hill to host massive WE rally to mark Canada Day

 Mr. Kielburger added that the choice in performers and speakers for the event was aimed at creating a family friendly event.
 Each speaker and performer will also be making their individual pledges on how they plan to contribute to Canada’s growth and development, Mr. Kielburger says.

-Along with the WE Day event, WE Canada is collaborating with more than 5,000 schools across Canada to introduce a new curriculum into classrooms.
+Along with the WE Day event, WE is collaborating with more than 5,000 schools across Canada to introduce a new curriculum into classrooms.
 The school program, funded by the federal government, offers a range of resources and activities aimed at creating a deeper understanding of Canada through key themes such as youth empowerment, the environment, diversity and inclusion, and reconciliation.

 Other projects by the organization leading up to WE Day include a WE are Canada: Future 50 portrait series, honouring 50 outstanding Canadians and their contributions, and new volunteer opportunities for youths.